-Swallows and bluebirds — like this Western Bluebird — are among the earliest northbound migrants to arrive, heralding spring a month before the equinox.
-Both species will nest only in cavities, such as old woodpecker holes or man-made nestboxes.
+Tree Swallows and bluebirds — like this Western Bluebird — are among the earliest northbound migrants to arrive, heralding spring a month before the equinox.
+These species will nest only in cavities, such as old woodpecker holes or man-made nestboxes.
 But the supply of specialized nest sites is limited, and competition is intense.
-By arriving early, swallows and bluebirds improve their chances of securing unoccupied cavities.
+By arriving early, these swallows and bluebirds improve their chances of securing unoccupied cavities.
 To learn more about building nestboxes, see Related Resources below.

 Nest Cavities — Book Early

 This is BirdNote!

 [Rapid series of male Tree Swallow’s song-like notes]

 A flash of glittering dark blue cuts through the gray of late February, as a male Tree Swallow glides low over a cattail marsh.
 The Tree Swallow’s liquid notes hint at spring’s approach.
 [Repeat rapid series of male Tree Swallow’s song-like notes]

 Where a broad, green pasture meets the forest edge, there is a second, even brighter flash of blue.
 A male bluebird alights on a fence post, the intense blue of its back glints in the welcome sunlight of late winter.
 [A bit of Eastern Bluebird song]